 SonarCloud's issues workflow can help you manage your issues.
 There are seven different things you can do to an issue (other than fixing it in the code!): Comment, Assign, Confirm, Change Severity, Resolve, Accept, and False Positive.

 These actions break out into three different categories.
 First up is the "technical review" category.

-The Confirm, False Positive, Won't Fix, Severity change, and Resolve actions all fall into this category, which presumes an initial review of an issue to verify its validity.
+The Confirm, False Positive, Accept, Severity change, and Resolve actions all fall into this category, which presumes an initial review of an issue to verify its validity.
 Assume it's time to review the technical debt added in the last review period - whether that's a day, a week, or an entire sprint.
 You go through each new issue and do one:

 - Confirm: By confirming an issue, you're basically saying "Yep, that's a problem."
 Doing so moves it out of "Open" status to "Confirmed".

 - False Positive: Looking at the issue in context, you realize that for whatever reason, this issue isn't actually a problem.
 So you mark it False Positive and move on.
 Requires Administer Issues permission on the project.